General quantum-classical dynamics as measurement based feedback: Discussion

 It is tempting, as a fallback option, to just \emph{regularize} the dynamics, without renormalizing with counter terms.
 But then one should keep in mind that present constraints on non-relativistic collapse models make the resulting scale dangerously large (far larger than the Planck scale, and even larger than the nucleon scale \cite{tilloy2019_neutronstar,donadi2021_DPtests,bassi2023_collapsereview}).

-An alternative is to relax the Markovianity of the measurement part itself, to covariantly smear the dissipators in space-time.
+An even bolder alternative is to relax the Markovianity of the measurement part itself, to covariantly smear the dissipators in space-time.
 One then enters the realm of so called non-Markovian unraveling of open systems \cite{strunz1996,diosi1997,diosi1998} or non-Markovian collapse models \cite{adler2007}.
-This removes the continuous measurement interpretation \cite{gambetta2003,wiseman2008} but makes empirical consequences as mild as one desires.
+Such models have empirical consequences that are essentially as mild as one desires.
 While I once thought this was a promising route, I now think it comes with too much flexibility, as it seems to allow hiding any fully quantum theory into a collapse equation \cite{tilloy2017,tilloy2021collapseisbohm}.
-Further, since the continuous measurement interpretation disappears, it is unclear if such models can be used as a basis for consistent hybrid dynamics.
+Further, it is known that the resulting stochastic trajectories do not have a continuous measurement interpretation \cite{gambetta2003,wiseman2008}.
+As a result, there is no obvious equivalent of the signal that one can use as quantum--classical glue, and thus no clear route towards consistent hybrid dynamics.

-Since the relativistic continuous measurement part is currently difficult to make consistent on its own, one may hope that the solution can be found \emph{only} by turning on the feedback, and considering the backaction of the classical sector.
+Since the relativistic continuous measurement part is currently difficult to make consistent on its own after about 35 years of efforts, one may hope that the solution can be found \emph{only} by turning on the feedback, and considering the backaction of the classical sector.
 While the total amount of decoherence cannot be decreased this way, the asymptotic heating in principle can.
 Indeed, from the Markovian feedback limit, we saw in remark \ref{rk:dissipation} that a well chosen feedback can induce dissipation (and thus in principle cooling).
 In hybrid models of Newtonian gravity, the measurement and feedback operators commute \cite{tilloy2016_sourcing}, and thus no dissipation appears from the feedback; but this could in principle be an effect showing up only in higher post-Newtonian orders.
 However, without further evidence, expectations should remain moderate.